The Support You Need.

 • Wrongful death expenses – If a loved one died in the accident, this covers funeral and burial costs, as well as the financial support they would have provided.

-What Are Some Causes of Truck Accidents in Gilroy?
+Common Causes of Truck Accidents in Gilroy

-Unfortunately, Gilroy isn’t immune from truck accidents.
-Part of understanding your options and situation means understanding how truck accidents happen–and what causes them.
 Here’s a look at some of the more common causes of these accidents:

 • Unsafe driving – This includes things like distracted driving, speeding, fatigue, and driving under the influence of drugs or alcohol.